ajkohl/FBA-igem2023/README.md

 Despite the improvements made, limitations surfaced while attempting gene knockout analyses on the adjusted model.
 The flux of target enzymes remained unaffected even when relevant genes were knocked out.
 This observation indicated potential inadequacies in the baseline model.
 Thus, it was concluded that a more dynamic FBA and wet lab experimental testing of different reactions would be indispensable to acquire the comprehensive data required to complete the baseline model and accomplish the project's objectives.

-The identified challenges motivated a pivot from the FBA tools towards enhancing biological databases such as Wiki and developing machine learning models to address IHP components of the project.
+The identified challenges motivated a pivot from the FBA tools towards enhancing the Wiki and developing machine learning models to address IHP components of the project.